-Celebrate World Emoji Day with these emoji apps for iPhone and iPad!
+Love emoji?
+Then you need these emoji apps for iPhone and iPad

 Bitmoji

-Bitmoji is probably the most popular avatar creation emoji app around.
+Bitmoji is probably the most popular avatar creation emoji app for your best iPhone.
 With it, you can customize your facial features, hair, makeup, and even outfits.
 Some companies have even sponsored Bitmoji so you can dress your avatar in certain designer clothes or your favorite baseball team's colors.

 You can really express your personal feelings with Bitmoji: Create an avatar of yourself; that avatar will then take on the form of thousands of different emoji.

-If you want to tell people how you really feel while making them feel like you are watching them, get Bitmoji.
+If you want to tell people how you really feel while making them feel like it's really you saying it, get Bitmoji.

 SMS Rage Faces